describo/type-definitions/README.md

 existing examples.
 The rename step occurs after the type definition data structure has been created and the context has been compacted.

-## Adding entities type to properties
+## Adding entity types to properties

-Some properties like `hasPart` should allow adding more entity types that just those defined in schema.org.
+Some properties like `hasPart` should allow adding more entity types than just those defined in schema.org.
 You can define these extra definitions in the `addTypesToProperty` property in `./configuration.js`.
 Specifically, define the property that you wish to augment and set it to an object with one property `types` which is the array of types that property should allow linking to.